 It’s no big secret that many Kiwi men are reluctant to talk about their health.
 Instead you guys may ignore signs that something is wrong or take on a ‘she’ll be right’ attitude.

-It’s often only at the insistence of the women in your lives that gets you to the doctor.
+It’s often only the insistence of the women in your lives that gets you to the doctor.
 Or you may not go at all.
-But the fact is that you (husbands, brothers, fathers and sons) often struggle with your physical and mental wellbeing, but are too afraid to speak up or seek help.
+But the fact is that you (husbands, brothers, fathers and sons) often struggle with your physical and mental wellbeing but are too afraid to speak up or seek help.

 Is it time to start looking after yourself?
 Try to talk about your feelings and find the support you need to live well and live long.
-It’s better for you, and it’s better for the people who depend on you and whom you love.
+It’s better for you, and it’s better for the people who depend on you and that you love.

-Here's our top tips for you to start talking about your health:
+Here are our top tips for you to start talking about your health:

 1. Enrol with a GP

 If you aren’t currently enrolled with a GP, find yourself one.
-Ask your friends and family for a recommendation, or go to healthpoint.co.nz and search for a local GP.
+Ask your friends and family for a recommendation, or go to Healthpoint and search for a local GP.
 Make an appointment to get an overall health check-up.